arcadeJHS/lnurl-quests/README.md

 POST  /api/claim          - Create a claim
 GET   /api/claim          - Get claim detail
 PUT   /api/claim/:id      - Update claim
-POST  /api/claim/reward   - Claim payment and generate the LNURL-whitdraw
 ```

 ### lnurl
 This module interfaces with the Lightning network.
 It handles funds management, LNURL generation, payments.
 ```
 GET  /api/lnurl/handleWithdrawRequest     - Send to client LNURL-withdraw params GET  /api/lnurl/handleWithdrawCallback    - Handle withdraw callback and payment
 ```

 ### api
 This module exposes additional endpoints not directly implemented by other modules.
 The reason being thise endpoints require cross-module logic, and need to access services define elsewhere.
 ```
 POST   /api/quests/validate    - Handle all the logic required to verify, validate, and pay a claim (see the claim reward flow below)
-POST    /api/claim/reward       - Claim a payment
+GET    /api/claim/reward       - Claim a payment
 ```

 ## Claim reward flow